-School: SOL Batch: BBA LLB 2019-24

-Program:

-BBALLB

-Branch: Semester: VII

-1 Course Code BBA

-2 Course Title Interpretation of statues

-3 Credits 4

-4 Contact 4-0-0

-Hours

-(L-T-P)

-Course Status Compulsory

-5 Course Objective Make students aware of importance of interpretation in legal profession.
-(CO1) Enhance the critical skills to equip the students with various aspects of statutory interpretations.
-(CO2) Introduce the various theories of statutory interpretation in order to be a statutory.
+School: SOL Batch: BBA LLB (2020-25) gram: ALLB nch: Semester: VII 1 Course Code BBA 2 Course Title Interpretation of statues 3 Credits 4 4 Contact 4-0-0 Hours (L-T-P) Course Status Compulsory 5 Course Objective Make students aware of importance of interpretation in legal profession.
+(CO1) 2.
+Enhance the critical skills to equip the students with various aspects of statutory interpretations.
+(CO2) 3.
 Introduce the various theories of statutory interpretation in order to impart complete justice.
-(CO3) Develop among students the skills involved in legislative drafting, external and internal aids of legislation, and effects of repeal.(CO4)

-6 Course Outcomes CO1:Classify various kinds of statutes.
+(CO3) 4.
+Develop among students the skills involved in legislative drafting, external and internal aids of legislation, and effects of repeal.(CO4) 6 Course Outcomes CO1:Classify various kinds of statutes.
 CO2: Explain meaning of interpretation of statute.
 CO3: Identify general rules of interpretation CO4: Identify each part of statutes and will know importance of each part CO5: Differentiate between the theories of interpretation.
-CO6: Analyze importance of external and internal aids for interpretation CO7: Apply rules of interpretation to resolve the conflicts

-7 Course Description The term interpretation means giving meaning to government power.
+CO6: Analyze importance of external and internal aids for interpretation CO7: Apply rules of interpretation to resolve the conflicts 7 Course Description The term interpretation means giving meaning to government power.
 It has been divided into three wings namely legislature, executive and judiciary.
 Interpretation of statues is very essential as it is the sole base for analysing intent of the statue by the legislature.
 It is the duty of the court to interpret each and every word of the statue for determining legislative intent.
 The course provides for various rules like literal, grammatical, mischief rule etc. to determine the legislative intent and logical interpretation of words that provide for better justice delivery system.